 Do you know that if your foundation gets too dry it can damage it?
 It’s exceedingly important to know what to do when extreme weather conditions affect the soil around the foundation of your home.
 You will need to know what actions to take to counteract any damage.

-Knowing the type of soil that’s on your property will help you a lot, as some hold moisture greater than others.
+Knowing the type of soil that’s on your property will help you a lot, as some hold moisture greater than others, affecting the soil compaction.
 For example, sandy soils do not generally hold the humidity as well as clay soils.
 On the other hand, even though clay holds the moisture better, it can be significantly affected when a drought happens.